Empiricism = the broad view that all knowledge originates from experience.

 - logical focus too limited = neglects history of science, values of science

-- another problem of the verifiability theory is the holism property about theory testing that it is not possible to test a single statement in isolation; a theory is tested as a whole
+- holism property about theory testing = it is not possible to test a single statement in isolation; a theory is tested as a whole

 - Quine’s argument against logical empiricism = Quine-on-the-defects-of-logical-empiricism